-Automatically perform the placement of a complete chip.
+Automatically performs the placement of a complete chip.
 This plugin, as well as the other P&R tools expect a specific top-level hierarchy for the design.
-The top-level hierarchy must contains the instances of all the I/O pads and exactly one instance named corona of an eponym cell corona.
-The corona cell in turn containing the instance of the chip's core model.
+The top-level hierarchy must contain the instances of all the I/O pads and exactly one instance named corona of an eponym cell corona.
+The corona cell in turn contains the instance of the chip's core model.

-The intermediate corona hierarchical level has been introduced to handle the possible discoupling between real I/O pads supplied by a foundry and a symbolic core.
+The intermediate corona hierarchical level has been introduced to handle the possible decoupling between real I/O pads supplied by a foundry and a symbolic core.
 So the chip level contains only real layout and the corona and below only symbolic layer.

-This do not prevent having a design either fully symbolic (pads and core) or fully real.
+This does not prevent having a design either fully symbolic (pads and core) or fully real.

-The corona also avoid the router to actually have to manage directly the pads which simplificate it's configuration and accessorily avoid to have the pads stuffed with blockages.
+The corona also avoids the router to actually have to manage directly the pads which simplify its configuration and besides avoid to have the pads stuffed with blockages.

 The designer must provide a configuration file that defines the rules for the placement of the top-level hierarchy (that is, the pads and the core).
 This file must be named after the chip's name, by appending ioring.py (obviously, it is a PYTHON file).
 For instance if the chip netlist file is called amd2901.vst, then the configuration file must be named amd2901_ioring.vst.

 Example of chip placement configuration file (for AM2901):